Legal Operations

 Many teams rely on tools like Google Drive to store contracts and think that's enough.
 But as more contracts pile up, the challenges get bigger — missed deadlines, approval bottlenecks, and compliance risks that no one saw coming.
 What starts out as a simple system can quickly become a burden.

 So what is the difference between simply storing contracts and actually managing them?
 That is exactly what we are going to break down in this article.
-If your business depends on contracts (and honestly, who doesn't?) , it's time to take a closer look at whether your current approach is helping you — or hindering you.
+If your business depends on contracts (and honestly, who doesn't?), it's time to take a closer look at whether your current approach is helping you — or hindering you.

-Understanding Google Drive as a Contract Storage
+Understanding Google Drive as contract storage

 Google Drive is a popular cloud storage solution that businesses use to store and share documents.
 It's simple, accessible, and integrates well with other Google Workspace tools.
 For this reason, many companies use Google Drive to store contracts and use shared folders and structured naming conventions to keep things organized.